 The dedicated West Virginia pedestrian accident lawyers at Manchin Injury Law Group work hard to help clients obtain compensation that can pay for medical care, rehabilitation services and other needs.
-Our firm has extensive experience representing people who have suffered very serious injuries, including head injuries, traumatic brain injuries, spinal cord injuries, skull fractures and broken bones.
+Our firm has extensive experience representing people who have suffered very serious injuries from pedestrian accidents in West Virginia.

-You can depend on the Manchin Injury Law Group.
-Our dedicated West Virginia pedestrian accident attorneys will do everything they can to help you obtain the medical care you need and the compensation you deserve after a pedestrian accident.
+You can depend on the Manchin Injury Law Group for assistance after a harmful pedestrian-vehicle collision.
+Our dedicated West Virginia pedestrian accident attorneys will do everything they can to help you obtain the medical care you need and the compensation you deserve.
+Contact us today for a free consultation.

 Winning a pedestrian accident personal injury case focuses on proving that the driver is liable for the injuries you sustained.
 To prove negligence in a pedestrian accident, you must prove four things:

 If you can prove the defendant was acting negligently, the court will most likely award you the compensation that you need.